cozy/cozy-client/docs/details.md

 Then you will be able to use all the client methods and fetch data correctly.

+When using cozy-client on Node environment, you don't have access to all React specific APIs.
+If, for any reason, you want to access these APIs, you can still import them from `cozy-client/dist/react`.

 ## How to activate logging ?